Server-side in Sitevision

 // --- Run the integration ---

-In the Velocity part of the module, add the following:
+In the Velocity section of the same Script Module, add the following:

 <script>